The Weird Reason Your Dish Detergent May Be Messing With Your Gut

 How dishwashing detergents may damage the gut.

-Detergents are something that you consume every day, but nobody ever talks about what that might mean for your body.
-Studies have shown that traces of them are left over after washing and can enter your body with your next meal.
-I've been concerned about detergents and gut health for a long time.
-The primary reason is that most detergents contain harsh chemical surfactants.
-These surfactants work to break down heavy grease and oil, and anyone who has ever washed a greasy pan will know how powerful they are at breaking down this grime.
+I've been curious about the link between detergents and gut health for a long time.
+Studies have shown that traces of dishwashing detergents are left over after washing and can enter your body with your next meal, and a lot of detergents contain harsh chemical surfactants.
+These surfactants work to break down heavy grease and oil, and anyone who has ever washed a greasy pan will know how powerful they are at cutting through this grime.

-Your gastrointestinal tract is lined with mucus, to varying degrees.
+This makes me suspicious because the gastrointestinal tract is lined with mucus, to varying degrees.
 Your stomach, for example, has a thick layer of mucus, which is necessary to stop the hydrochloric acid from breaking down your stomach wall.
 Your intestines have a mucus layer that helps to protect the delicate, one-cell-thick lining from damage.
-If a dishwashing tablet can dissolve heavy grease and grime from your dishes with water pressure alone, there's growing concern over what it may do to these delicate linings.
+If a dishwashing tablet can dissolve heavy grease and grime from your dishes with water pressure alone, there's some concern over what its leftover residue may do to these delicate linings.

 Want to learn how feng shui can help you create a high-vibe home and set powerful intentions to manifest your dreams?
 This is feng shui the modern way - no superstitions, all good vibes.
 Click here to register for a free session with Dana that will give you 3 tips to transform your home today!